 Crumbly bread has difficulty holding its structure, making it a poor choice for sandwiches.
 It also loses much of its moisture and doesn’t taste as good as it should.

 If your bread has been coming out crumbly, you can fix this mistake by trying to identify the problem.
-The following are a few common reasons why your bread could be crumbly.
+The following are a few common reasons why this happens.

 The Importance of Gluten in Bread Making